alex0rpi/Chat-WebApp/README.md

 - Manage routing in react, since react-router had significant changes from v5 to v6.
 - Setup the first 'connection' event emitters and listeners in the socket context to connect at the start and listen for the socketIO server reply and update the context accordingly.
 - Decide where and how to set the event emitters and listeners in the react frontend.
 Ended up using several useEffect hooks for each necessity and grouping them in the welcomeChat, father component, instead of placing them in each child component.
-- Setup the context in react and what to store there.
 - Combining Bootstrap styling with Formik and Yup validation on client side.
 - Ended up using quite a few of useStates (e.g. for rooms, messages, loggedUser etc.).
 At some point I wasn't sure what to store in the context, so the app has a mix of both.
 At least I think it was beneficial for learning purposes but I'm sure there are better practices to apply.
 - I big wall I hit was the fact that as users created and joined different chat rooms, messages started being sent everywhere and where no longer segregated to the room they where created in.
 I thought I could solve this by filtering on the client side by the message roomName but it didn't work out.
 What did the trick was to use additional socketIO functionalities on server side like **.join(roomName)**, **.leave(roomName)** and **.to(roomName)** to be more precise about where the users are connected and where should the messages be targetted from the server side.